VUEngine/vuengine.github.io/documentation/tutorial/title-screen.md

 <a href="/documentation/images/tutorial/new-actor-file.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Actor file"><img src="/documentation/images/tutorial/new-actor-file.png" /></a>

 Our newly created file, _Logo.actor_ will automatically be opened and you will see an empty editor with a single button that reads "Add Component".
 Click it and select "Sprite" from the drop down menu.
-The newly added [Sprite](/documentation/api/class-sprite/) component will automatically be selected and an editor panel for that component shown on the right hand side.
+The newly added [Sprite](/documentation/api/class-sprite/) component will automatically be selected and an editor panel for that component will be shown on the right hand side.

 <a href="/documentation/images/tutorial/new-sprite-component.png" data-toggle="lightbox" data-gallery="gallery" data-caption="New Sprite Component"><img src="/documentation/images/tutorial/new-sprite-component.png" /></a>